MarikenvdVelden/Replication-Hackathons/Mini-Hackathon1-Guardian.md

 ```

 Choose a dictionary from `quanteda.dictionaries` and run this over the
-news articles collected from AmCAT.
+news articles collected from the Guardian.

 ``` r
 AFINN_dict <- dictionary(data_dictionary_AFINN)